push-chain/push-chain-remix-workshop/PushChain/2-send-universal-transaction/README.md

 # Send Universal Transaction to Simple Counter Contract

-This tutorial demonstrates how to send a Universal Transaction to interact with the Simple Counter smart contract using the PushChain SDK.
-The script shows how to call a smart contract deployed on Push Chain Donut Testnet from any chain using Universal Transactions.
+Learn how to execute Universal Transactions with PushChain.
+This tutorial guides you through interacting with a smart contract deployed on Push Chain Donut Testnet from any blockchain using the powerful Universal Transaction feature.
+We'll accomplish this using the PushChain SDK that makes it easy to bridge traditional blockchain silos and interact seamlessly across chains.

 ## What we will do